 The comprehensive examination is generally offered twice each academic year in October and March.
 To be eligible for the exam, students must be in their final semester of core course work, with the exception of the internship experience.
-During the semester in which students intend to take these exams, they complete a Comprehensive Examination Registration Form and submit it to the Counseling Program Director at least one month prior to the exam.
-Registration forms are available on mckendree.edu or by contacting the Program Director.
+During the course registration period prior to the semester in which students intend on taking the examination, students will register by enrolling in PSY 697 Comprehensive Examination on WebAdvisor.
+Failure to adhere to University course registration dead-lines will likely delay graduation.